|

 discovery: "Latitude" (as defined above) changes from one place to the next!

-After that, observing it is comparatively easy...
+After that, actually observing it is relatively easy...

 The change is already noticeable after walking only 3 or 4 hours to the north or to the south